As Trump begins second year, women stage nationwide protests

 In Chicago, thousands of mostly female marchers gathered in Grant Park, with many carrying protest signs with slogans such as “Strong women raising strong women.”

-City officials had put the size of the crowd at between 200,000 and 300,000, or about the same as the 2017 rally, according to Fawzia Mirza, one of the emcees.
-But the streets did not appear as crowded as the year before.
+City officials had put the size of the crowd at between 200,000 and 300,000, and organizers said it was at the higher end and slightly larger than the 2017 rally.

 Michelle Saunders, 41, a software saleswoman from Des Plaines, Illinois, came to the rally with her 14-year-old daughter, Bailey.
+They attended last year’s march.

-“A smaller crowd will not mean people are any less angry,” Michelle Saunders said.
-“We are unhappy with the current administration and what it stands for, and want our voices to be heard.”
+“We are unhappy with the current administration and what it stands for, and want our voices to be heard,” Saunders said.

 Since the 2016 presidential campaign, Trump has had sharply lower approval ratings among women than among men.
 A Pew Research Center poll in May showed 46 percent of men approving of Trump’s job performance, while only a third of women did.